 For students, the sample answers permit independent study and self-checking, until the student is producing answers that contain the same key points as the samples.
 For professors, the sample exercises free up valuable time that would otherwise be spent crafting a complete sample answer.
-(The accompanying Teacher's Manual contains the same complete sample answers but for all 100 exercises.)
+(The accompanying Teacher's Manual contains the same complete sample answers for the odd-numbered exercises.)